PatchworkOS 19e446b

 System call to map memory from a file.

 The mmap() function maps memory to the currently running processes address space from a file, this is the only way to allocate virtual memory from userspace.
-An example usage would be to map the /dev/zero file which would allocate zeroed memory.
+An example usage would be to map the /dev/const/zero file which would allocate zeroed memory.

 Parameters